sujitdebnath/fau-bionet-project-ws23/README.md

 Our project features a dynamic dashboard built on [Streamlit](https://streamlit.io), offering multiple functionalities.

 - **Homepage:** Welcome screen providing an overview of the project and its objectives.
-- **Individual Results Showcase:** Detailed display of results for each dataset, allowing users to explore specific findings.
+- **Individual Results Showcase:** Detailed display of results for each dataset.
-- **Comparison Functionality:** Enables users to compare results across datasets for each disease, facilitating insightful analysis.
+- **Comparison Functionality:** Enables users to compare results across datasets for each disease.
-- **Interactive Summary Results:** Summarized overview of key findings, allowing for quick insights into the data.
+- **Interactive Summary Results:** Summarized overview of key findings.

 Some snapshots of the dashboard are given below.
 And for video demostration please click [here](./docs/presentation/streamlit_dashboard.mov).